 Your drum tracks, just like you think it.

 Hey!
-I am a drummer and have all the gear needed to record myself for your songs.
+I am a drummer since 1997 and I have all the gear needed to record myself for your songs.
 From Rock/Metal to Folk and Pop, I will do my best to make your ideas become reality!
 I can send you multiple tracks or premixed stereo tracks.

 Come to say Hi and talk about your project!

 Contact me through the green button above and let's get to work.

 Sam did a great job, and knew exactly what I was looking for in the drums.
 I will certainly be happy to work with him again.

 Uku & Lily here, worked several times with Sam, and we keep coming back.
 He has it all, technique, creativity and he's super flexible / open to try various things out.
 Highly recommended.

 Amazingly talented drummer, understands what you need and can play so many different styles!
 Would definitely work with him again

 Q: Describe the most common type of work you do for your clients.